Indicator organism: Indicator helminth eggs

 The eggs from helminths (parasitic worms) are a commonly used indicator organism to assess the safety of sanitation and wastewater reuse systems (such schemes are also called reuse of human excreta).
 This is because they are the most resistant pathogens of all types of pathogens (pathogens can be viruses, bacteria, protozoa and helminths).
 It means they are relatively hard to destroy through conventional treatment methods.
 They can survive for 10–12 months in tropical climates.
 These eggs are also called ova in the literature.

-Helminth eggs that are found in wastewater and sludge stem from soil-transmitted helminths (STHs) which include Ascaris lumbricoides (Ascaris), Anclostoma duodenale and Necator americanus (hookworm), and Trichuris trichiura (whipworm).
+Helminth eggs that are found in wastewater and sludge stem from soil-transmitted helminths (STHs) which include Ascaris lumbricoides (Ascaris), Anclostoma duodenale, Necator americanus (hookworm), and Trichuris trichiura (whipworm).
 Ascaris and whipworm that are identified in reusable wastewater systems can cause certain diseases and complications if ingested by humans and pigs.
 Hookworms will plant and hatch their larvae into the soil where they grow until maturity.
-Once the hookworm eggs are fully developed, they infect organisms by crawling through the organism’s skin.
+Once the hookworm eggs are fully developed, they infect organisms by crawling through the organism's skin.

 The presence or absence of viable helminth eggs ("viable" meaning that a larva would be able to hatch from the egg) in a sample of dried fecal matter, compost or fecal sludge is often used to assess the efficiency of diverse wastewater and sludge treatment processes in terms of pathogen removal.
 In particular, the number of viable Ascaris eggs is often taken as an indicator for all helminth eggs in treatment processes as they are very common in many parts of the world and relatively easy to identify under the microscope.
 However, the exact inactivation characteristics may vary for different types of helminth eggs.

 The technique used for testing depends on the type of sample.
 When the helminth ova are in sludge, processes such as alkaline-post stabilization, acid treatment, and anaerobic digestion are used to reduce the amount of helminth ova in areas where there is a large amount.
 These methods make it possible for helminth ova to be within the healthy requirements of ≤1 helminth ova per liter.
 Dehydration is used to inactivate helminth ova in fecal sludge.
-This type of inactivation occurs when feces is stored between 1-2 years, a high total solids content (>50-60%) is present, items such as leaves, lime, earth, etc. are added, and at a temperature of 30℃ or higher.
+This type of inactivation occurs when feces is stored between 1-2 years, a high total solids content (>50-60%) is present, items such as leaves, lime, earth, etc. are added, and at a temperature of 30°C or higher.